WRDW-TV: News operation

 Until Gray Television purchased WRDW, the station had been a solid runner-up to longtime leader WJBF.
 In the mid-1990s, WRDW began a steady ratings growth to overcome WJBF in several newscasts.
 The two stations remain the market's fiercest competitors with WAGT and WFXG trailing far behind the two leaders.

 WRDW has been recognized numerous times for its journalism, particularly in the areas of investigative, documentary, and breaking news.
 Over the past 16 years, WRDW has received 15 Regional Murrow Awards, 2 National Murrow Awards, a National Sigma Delta Chi Award, and dozens of honors from the Georgia Associated Press and Georgia Association of Broadcasters.

 On January 24, 2011, WRDW launched local newscasts in high definition with the midday newscast.
 It is the first station in the area to do so.
 With the launch came a brand new logo and brand new high definition graphics, similar in style to the previous 16:9 enhanced definition widescreen graphics that debuted just 4 months before, but fully animated.

 WRDW-TV had the longest-running news anchor team in the market with Richard Rogers and Laurie Ott seen weeknights at 6 and 11.
 The two were together on-air from the mid-1990s until September 2007 when Laurie Ott left to pursue other career opportunities.
 For much of the last 25 years, WRDW did not offer a newscast weeknights at 5:30, opting instead to carry Inside Edition.
 Starting in September 2017, WRDW launched a nationally focused 5:30 p.m. newscast; while Inside Edition moved to WAGT weeknights at 6.

 From March 2016 to September 2017, all of WRDW's newscasts with the exception of the midday newscast were simulcast by WAGT; the station also produced exclusive 5:30 p.m. and 7 p.m. newscasts for WAGT, broadcast from a separate news set with different anchors.

 WAGT's 5:30 p.m. newscast was scrapped in September 2017 for a 30-minute 4 p.m. newscast.
-In addition, the 6 p.m. is no longer simulcasted on WAGT and all newscasts outside the 4 p.m. and 7 p.m. are branded News 12.
+In addition, the 6 p.m. newscast is no longer simulcasted on WAGT and all newscasts outside the 4 p.m. and 7 p.m. are branded News 12.
 While WAGT's 7 p.m. newscast continues to maintain different anchors and set, the 4 p.m. utilizes a virtual set and is anchored by WRDW's Richard Rogers.
-Periodically, WRDW will use the main set and main anchors for the WAGT newscasts in the event that WAGT's 7 p.m. anchor Kelly Wiley is out.
+Periodically, WRDW uses the main set and main anchors for the WAGT newscasts in the event that WAGT's 7 p.m. anchor Kelly Wiley is out.